resolve109/study-aws-sa/aws-study-guide.md

   - Ideal for storing and querying complex relationships, such as an IT infrastructure map
   - Supports SPARQL and Gremlin for graph-based queries
   - Minimal operational overhead for highly interconnected data
+  - Neptune confirmed as best for graph-based queries in complex relational data.

 ### Database Migration
 - **AWS Database Migration Service (DMS)**: